gilbertwat/gilbertwat.github.io/_posts/2012-04-28-why-i-prefer-static-typed.md

 ---
-title: Why I prefer static typed language
+title: Why i prefer static typed language
 ---
 Yes\.
 It is been a long time\.